karlnapf/shogun-wiki/GSoC_2015_clean_up_infrastructure.md

   it less code, make it less NIH.

 * Redesign data classes.
-  tl;dr: Being an software architect.
+  tl;dr: Being a software architect.

   The foundation of every learning problem is data structures to be used by all algorithms.
 Dense/Sparse Features, for instance, or